Exercise and Fitness

 Exercise and physical activity are good for just about everyone, including older adults.
 There are different types of exercises that may be better suited for your physical abilities.
 SeniorAge Senior Activity Centers offer a variety of fitness and exercised classes to suit your individual abilities and needs.

 - Endurance, or aerobic, activities increase your breathing and heart rate.
 Brisk walking or jogging, dancing, swimming, and biking are examples.
-Many of our Activity Centers have walking groups where you can enjoy a leisure stroll with friends and low-impact fitness classes like Tai-Chi and Yoga.
+Many of our Activity Centers have walking groups where you can enjoy a leisure stroll with friends and low-impact fitness classes like Tai-Chi and Yoga offered by partnering individuals.

 - Strength exercises make your muscles stronger.
 Lifting weights or using a resistance band can build strength.
 Several of our Centers feature feature weight equipment to help in strength building.